LEARN THE DIFFERENCES BETWEEN LEGAL ASSISTANTS AND PARALEGALS

 In recent years, particularly in private law firms, there has been a trend toward calling legal secretaries by the title “legal assistant.”

 Professional paralegal organizations have recently taken steps to clarify the situation.
-In a 2006 survey, Legal Assistant Today published a survey in which 94 percent of its readers preferred the title paralegal to that of legal assistant.
+In 2006, Legal Assistant Today published a survey in which 94% of its readers preferred the title paralegal to that of legal assistant.
 Many respondents felt that the paralegal title denoted a more professional and independent image than that of legal assistant.
 Many also echoed the confusion caused by too many legal secretaries and administrative assistants using the legal assistant title.

 Legal secretaries perform a variety of administrative tasks: